Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: A Framework for Active Hypothesis Testing

 \begin{theorem} Given $\beta$ and $h(\cdot)$, if $a(\cdot)$ satisfies \eqref{eq:p-cond-1} for all distributions of $P^a\in [0,1]$ and all $s\in [0,1]$, then $a(x)\geq (1-h(x))/\beta$ whenever $a(x)\leq 1$.
 Consequently, the choice $a(x) = (1-h(x))/\beta$ is the point-wise smallest selection for the function $a(\cdot)$ under the constraint imposed by \eqref{eq:p-cond-1}. \end{theorem}

 In contrast, the optimal choice of $b(\cdot)$ under Condition~\eqref{eq:p-cond-2} is more nuanced, as it is governed by the joint distribution of $P$ and $P^a$.
-For instance, the choice $b(q) = h(q)/(1-\beta)$, which is analogous to the optimal $e$-value construction, fails to satisfy Condition~\eqref{eq:p-cond-2} under general dependence (a counterexample is provided in Section~D of the supplement).
-This distinction motivates the need for separate constructions depending on the dependency structure, which we formalize in the following theorem. \begin{theorem} For fixed $h(\cdot)$ and $\beta$, we have \begin{enumerate} \item If $P$ and $P^a$ are independent, the point-wise smallest $b(\cdot)$ that satisfies \eqref{eq:p-cond-2} is: $ b(x) = \frac{h(x)}{1 - \beta}. $ \item Under general dependence, an admissible choice for $b(\cdot)$ that satisfies \eqref{eq:p-cond-2} is:
+For instance, the choice $b(q) = h(q)/(1-\beta)$, which is analogous to the optimal $e$-value construction, fails to satisfy Condition~\eqref{eq:p-cond-2} under general dependence (a counterexample is provided in Section~\ref{sec:counterexample} of the supplement).
+This distinction motivates the need for separate constructions depending on the dependency structure, which we formalize in the following theorem. \begin{theorem} For fixed $h(\cdot)$ and $\beta$, we have \begin{enumerate} \item If $P$ and $P^a$ are independent, the point-wise smallest $b(\cdot)$ that satisfies \eqref{eq:p-cond-2} is: